Brlaney/words/md/words/surgeons.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a military medical officer specializing in aerospace medicine
+- **:** a military medical officer specializing in aerospace medicine

 ## Short Definitions:
 - a military medical officer specializing in aerospace medicine